-- Make your own flour.
-As I mentioned at the beginning of this post, there's something therapeutic about taking the time to make your own flour.
+- Make your own flour: As I mentioned at the beginning of this post, there's something therapeutic about taking the time to make your own flour.
 It's easy and satisfying to do.

-- How to make almond flour: You can make your own almond flour by blending blanched almonds in a food processor or blender until it reaches a fine, powdery flour.
+- How to make almond flour: You can make your own almond flour by blending blanched almonds in a food processor or blender until it reaches fine, powdery flour.

 - How to make coconut flour: You can make your own coconut flour by blending unsweetened dried shredded coconut in a food processor or blender until you’ve reached the consistency of ground rice.
-You should grind about 2 cups of shredded coconut into ½ cup flour.
+You should grind about 2 cups of shredded coconut into ½ cup of flour.

-- Use the freezer to speed up chilling.
-If you're in a hurry you can put them in the freezer to chill and firm up more quickly
+- Use the freezer to speed up chilling: If you're in a hurry, you can put them in the freezer to chill and firm up more quickly.

 How long can you keep cheesecake?

-This no-bake cheesecake should be consumed within 2 days of being made.
-Keep it in the fridge and make sure it's well covered.
+This no bake cheesecake should be consumed within 2 days of being made.
+Keep it in the fridge and make sure it's well-covered.